pterhoer/OptimalMatchingConfidence/README.md

 In contrast to previous works, the proposed PIC score unifies several beneficial properties:

-- Interpretability: The PIC score accurately reflects the probability that the comparison belongs to a genuine (same person) comparison.
+- **Interpretability**: The PIC score accurately reflects the probability that the comparison belongs to a genuine (same person) comparison.
 This allows critical decision-making processes to act upon reliable decisions or, in case of low confidence, allow to ask a more confident system or human operator for the decision.
-- Optimality: Despite its simplicity, PIC is derived from Bayes' theorem and thus, provides optimal matching confidences given suitable training data.
+- **Optimality**: Despite its simplicity, PIC is derived from Bayes' theorem and thus, provides optimal matching confidences given suitable training data.
 This might be useful, e.g. in law enforcement, when approaches with a theoretical foundation are preferred.
-- Universality: Since PIC operates on score level, it is not limited to face and can be applied to any biometric modality and recognition model without changing its single-biometric performance.
+- **Universality**: Since PIC operates on score level, it is not limited to face and can be applied to any biometric modality and recognition model without changing its single-biometric performance.
-- Combinability: Contrarily to standard comparison scores, a joint PIC score can naturally be computed when multiple sample samples are given.
+- **Combinability**: Contrarily to standard comparison scores, a joint PIC score can naturally be computed when multiple sample samples are given.
 This leads to stronger multi-biometric recognition performance without losing its interpretability and is highly beneficial when e.g. dealing with multiple video frames.
-- Integratability: PIC is easily integrateable.
+- **Integratability**: PIC is easily integrateable.
 It can be easily added on top of an existing biometric system without retraining that system.
 Moreover, it avoids the need for data- and computationally-expensive experiments to determine the wanted decision threshold due to its interpretable nature.

 ## Results